DPT/MBA Program

 Fall

-• PT 605 Management of Patients/Clients with Musculoskeletal Conditions I
+- PT 625.
+Management of Individuals with Musculoskeletal Conditions I: Lower Quarter

 Spring

-• PT 645 Management of Patients/Clients with Neuromuscular Conditions II
+- PT 647.
+Management of Individuals with Neuromuscular Conditions II: Progressive Disorders

 Summer